Can a foreign person buy property in Australia?

 • Permanent residents (holders of permanent visas)

-• Foreign non-residents who are buying with their Australian or New Zealand citizen spouse or permanent resident spouse
+• Foreign non-residents who are buying with their Australian or New Zealand citizen spouse or permanent resident spouse however the property must be purchased as

 In addition, some properties are exempt from FIRB rules (which means you do not need to apply for FIRB approval to buy them).
 This includes: